Killswitch Engage: Early years and debut album (1999–2001)

 Killswitch Engage formed following the disbandment of metalcore bands Overcast and Aftershock in 1999.
 After Overcast broke up in 1998, bassist Mike D'Antonio collaborated with Aftershock guitarist Adam Dutkiewicz.
 Dutkiewicz, now playing drums, recruited guitarist Joel Stroetzel from Aftershock and vocalist Jesse Leach of the band Nothing Stays Gold (who were signed to a record label owned by Dutkiewicz's brother Tobias, who was also the vocalist in Aftershock) to form a new band, Killswitch Engage.
 The band's name is derived from an episode of the television series The X-Files entitled "Kill Switch", written by William Gibson, who gave the episode this title after meeting the industrial band Kill Switch...Klick.

-In 1999, Killswitch Engage recorded a demo containing four tracks, including "Soilborn", the first song written by the band.
-The demo was first released at the band's first show, opening for melodic death metal act In Flames, in November 1999.
-In 2000 band made their first appearance’s at the New England Metal and Hardcore Festival and Hellfest.
+In 1999, Killswitch Engage recorded a demo containing four tracks including their first song "Soilborn".
+The demo was released at the band's first show, opening for melodic death metal act In Flames, in November 1999.
+In 2000 the band made their first appearances at the New England Metal and Hardcore Festival and Hellfest.
 Later that same year they released their self-titled debut album.
-Although initially the album was not a financial success and did not land on any charts, it attracted the interest of Carl Severson, who worked at Roadrunner Records at the time.
+Although initially the album was not a financial success, it attracted the interest of Carl Severson, who worked at Roadrunner Records at the time.
 Severson handed Killswitch Engage to several Roadrunner representatives.
 Mike Gitter, a talent agent of the company, contacted D'Antonio, attended several of the band's shows, and offered the band a recording contract with Roadrunner.
-Realizing that Roadrunner had the resources to promote and distribute Killswitch Engage releases, the band accepted his offer, declining several offers from smaller labels.
+Believing Roadrunner to have the resources to promote and distribute Killswitch Engage releases, the band accepted his offer, declining several offers from smaller labels.